Effect-TS/schema/README.md

 parse(" ABc "); // " abc "
 ```

 **Note**.
-If you were looking for a combinator to check if a string is lowercased, check out the `lowercased` combinator.
+If you were looking for a combinator to check if a string is lowercased / uppercased, check out the `lowercased` / `uppercased` filters.

 #### ParseJson